 The school has a long-standing policy that any surplus on an individual trip in excess of a reasonable administration fee per pupil is returned to the parent.
 The school does not retain any surplus in respect of any this income.
 It is raised from parents for an explicit purpose, and where a trip is cancelled subsequent to contributions being collected then all of the contributions received are returned to the parents concerned.
 Therefore, this clearly is not money that is available for the general purposes of the charity and so is classified as restricted.

-Notes to the Financial Statements for the Year Ended 31 August 2022 (continued)
+Notes to the Financial Statements for the Period from 1 September 2022 to 31 October 2022 (continued)

 2 Donations and capital grants